tylertitsworth/5th-age-srd/Classes/Bard.md

 ##### Champion Feat

-The spell is now recharge 16+ after battle instead of daily.
+The spell is now recharge 16+ after battle instead of full recovery.

 ##### Epic Feat